BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

     The burn-to-withdraw mechanism removes impact tokens to redeem bond tokens through an agent’s action ![img](https://latex.codecogs.com/svg.latex?u_%7Ba%2C%20t%7D).
 The agent’s action represents a transaction to remove ![img](https://latex.codecogs.com/svg.latex?%5CDelta%20S_t%20%3A%3D%20s_%7Ba%2C%20t%7D%20-%20s_%7Ba%2C%20t&plus;1%7D%20%5Cleq%200) quantity of impact tokens from the bonding curve system.

 <a id="note13" href="#note13ref">13</a> **Attestation** <br/><br/>
-    The **attestation** mechanism involves the lifecylce of claims.
-Claims undergo the stages of submission, evaluation, and resolution.
+    The **attestation** mechanism involves the lifecycle of claims.
+Claims undergo the stages of submission, evaluation, auditing, dispute, and resolution.
 During resolution, if a claim does not reflect the state of the bonding curve, a dispute is issued against it to regain the bonding curve state.

 <a id="note14" href="#note14ref">14</a> **Pre-initialization Phase** <br/>
 <p> During the pre-initialization phase, the bond is set up with an associated wallet and repository, bond parameters are initialized for best-fit to the project, the receipients of project funds are set, and all bond participants are identified with digital IDs, public keys, and credentials.
 The bond also acquires non-bond investment such as resources, materials, and equipment. </p>